influxdata/influxdb/CONTRIBUTING.md

 ## Upgrading the `flatbuffers` crate

-IOx uses Flatbuffers for its write buffer.
-The structure is defined in [`generated_types/protos/write_buffer.fbs`].
-We have then used the `flatc` Flatbuffers compiler to generate the corresponding Rust code in [`generated_types/src/write_buffer_generated.rs`], which is checked in to the repository.
+IOx uses Flatbuffers for some of its messages.
+The structure is defined in [`entry/src/entry.fbs`].
+We have then used the `flatc` Flatbuffers compiler to generate the corresponding Rust code in [`entry/src/entry_generated.rs`], which is checked in to the repository.

 The checked-in code is compatible with the `flatbuffers` crate version in the `Cargo.lock` file.
 If upgrading the version of the `flatbuffers` crate that IOx depends on, the generated code will need